albionlawrence/quantum_part_1/_sources/chapter1/Hamilton.md

 \end{align}
 ```

-Note that when the Lagrangian is time-independent, the quantity {eq}`hamil` is exactly the quantity which we showed, via Noether's theorem, is conserved. $H$, called the *Hamiltonian* is the energy of this system.
+Note that when the Lagrangian is time-independent, the quantity {eq}`hamilt` is exactly the quantity which we showed, via Noether's theorem, is conserved. $H$, called the *Hamiltonian* is the energy of this system.
 The equations {eq}`he_intro_ are known as *Hamilton's Equations* and they are completely equivalent to the Euler-Lagrange equations.

 Why would we daopt this formalism?